03JunchiMa/CPSC-210-Project/README.md

 ## User Stories

-- As a user, I want to be able to add my own timetable to the main page of the tool kit.
+- As a user, I want to be able to add my own timetables to the tool kit.
-- As a user, I want to be able to add sticky notes and write on it.
+- As a user, I want to be able to view my own timetables.
-- As a user, I want to be able to add a task to my todo list, which also showing on the main page.
+- As a user, I want to be able to add my own todo items with the deadline.
-- As a user, I want to be able to see the time, weather, other information on the main page.
+- As a user, I want to be able to view the todo items, and one thing if completed, I can take it off the todo list